PurpleKingdomGames/indigo/indigo/docs/presentation/animation.md

 1. Making a `Signal` representing the angle in radians based on the time.
 2. Parallel running the angle through the `xPos` and `yPos` `SignalFunction`s to get the `x` and `y` in a range of -1 to +1.
 3. Piping the xy through the `distance` `SignalFuction` to shift the coordinates out the desired range.

+### Hand crafted animation code

+It is entirely reasonable to just do the animation yourself - you're a capable programmer after all!
+How hard can it be to make something move across the screen?

+The main gotcha to be aware of with this kind of programming, is that the amount of time that passes between frames is not consistent.
+In other words, you can't add `1` to a characters `x` position and expect it to move smoothly across the screen.

+All movement must therefore be described in terms of the amount of time that has passed, and there are a few helpful functions on the `GameTime` instance you are supplied with to help you do that.
+The typical approach is to work out how many 'units per second' your animated thing should run at, and multiply that by the time delta provided in the `FrameContext`.

+Sprite and Clip based animations and Signals already have time either taken care of or factored into the equation for you in some way or other.